theauraimpact/golden-runway-framework/README.md

 ### 1. The "Recruiting Warranty"
 Coverage begins on **Day 1**.
 There is no vesting period.
 This signals to talent that the company is confident in its hiring decisions.

+### 2. The Liability Shield (Governance)
+The framework isn't just a benefit; it's a risk management tool.
+* **Litigation Mitigation:** By offering extended runway, the plan acts as a pre-negotiated settlement against "front pay" lawsuits.
+* **Fraud Prevention:** The **"State Peg"** mechanism ties eligibility to state unemployment audits, ensuring participants are actively looking for work.

-### 2. The VEBA Trust Model
+### 3. The VEBA Trust Model
 The framework recommends funding via a **Voluntary Employees' Beneficiary Association (VEBA)**.
 * **Tax Efficiency:** Contributions are often tax-deductible; investment growth is tax-exempt.
 * **Safety:** Assets in the Trust are protected from the Company's creditors.
-If the company goes bankrupt, the severance money is safe.

 > **🌍 International Note:**
 > The Golden Runway framework is designed to scale across borders.
 While the specific funding vehicle changes by jurisdiction, the core promise (pre-funded security) remains constant.